On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Introduction

-Based on these analyses, we propose \textbf{\textit{OutRo}}, a novel inference-time decoding method for MLLMs that leverages sink representations to guide token interactions during decoding.
-OutRo leverages this property in two ways.
-First, we introduce an adaptive geometric transformation that rotates the outputs of attention heads at non-sink positions toward the direction of the sink value representation, encouraging token features to align with the global information encoded by sinks.
-Second, we strengthen the global signal carried by sink tokens by selectively relaxing the causal mask applied to them, allowing their representations to interact with other tokens and better aggregate global context.
-Importantly, OutRo operates at the transformer layer level and does not require explicit access to attention maps.
-This design avoids the additional memory and computational overhead incurred by prior approaches that rely on attention manipulation~\cite{yu2024unveiling, zhang-etal-2025-shallow, huo2024self, kang2025see, wang2025gradientguided} or multiple forward passes~\cite{wang2024mitigating, kim2024code, chuang2023dola, jung2025avcd, tong2025layercontrastive}.
-We evaluate OutRo across six MLLMs on seven video QA benchmarks, where it consistently improves performance while introducing only modest decoding overhead.
-These results demonstrate that exploiting sink representations provides a practical and general strategy for improving MLLMs in a training-free manner.
+Based on these analyses, we propose \textbf{\textit{OutRo}}, a novel inference-time decoding method for Omni-LLMs that leverages sink representations to guide token interactions during decoding.
+OutRo operates through two complementary mechanisms.
+First, an adaptive geometric transformation rotates the outputs of attention heads at non-sink positions toward the sink value direction, explicitly aligning token representations with the shared bias without requiring additional attention to the sink.
+Second, it strengthens this global signal by selectively relaxing the causal mask on sink tokens, allowing their representations to better aggregate context from other tokens.
+Importantly, OutRo operates at the transformer layer level without requiring explicit access to attention maps, avoiding the memory and computational overhead of prior approaches that rely on attention manipulation~\cite{yu2024unveiling, zhang-etal-2025-shallow, huo2024self, kang2025see, wang2025gradientguided} or multiple forward passes~\cite{wang2024mitigating, kim2024code, chuang2023dola, jung2025avcd, tong2025layercontrastive}.
+We evaluate OutRo on seven video QA benchmarks, where it consistently improves performance with only modest decoding overhead, demonstrating that exploiting sink representations is a practical, training-free strategy for improving Omni-LLMs.